 What is this Structured Elective about?

-The aspects of Global history covered on this Structured Elective include: the rise of Islam and the interaction of the Christian and Muslim worlds; the discovery of new continents and the development of European Empires in Africa, Asia and the Americas; religious change from the Reformation through the Enlightenment to modern world; the ideology and incidence of Revolution; the Industrial Revolution; the two World Wars and the Cold War; migration, assimilation and the growth of multiculturalism.
+The aspects of Global history covered in this Structured Elective include the rise of Islam and the interaction of the Christian and Muslim worlds; the discovery of new continents and the development of European Empires in Africa, Asia and the Americas; religious change from the Reformation through the Enlightenment to the modern world; the ideology and incidence of Revolution; the Industrial Revolution; the two World Wars and the Cold War; migration, assimilation and the growth of multiculturalism.

 Why should I take this Structured Elective?